nosratifarhad/Channel_With_Publish_Subscribe_Csharp/README.md

 # Hello

-## I Implement Channel using in two project into type For You ...
+## I have added two projects to this repository to help convey my point and provide more context for better understanding.

 projct Number one :
 ### you need two BackgroundService for write item in channel And read item .